wordofwarning/wordofwarning.org/current/2019-emergency/index.md

 #### Saturday 21 September, 12noon-10pm.
 Pay What You Decide
 Manchester's twentieth annual manic micro-marathon of the bizarre + the beautiful: *copy??? from gallery to theatre, store-cupboard to stairwell*, some 30 live works in a travelling takeover of three Hulme venues…

-**During the day** dip in and out of ongoing performances, installations and limited capacity experiences at NIAMOS; **in the evening** join us for a series of short sit-down shows at STUN Studio + Z-arts. **Sample the different — then pay what you decide!**
+**During the daytime**, dip in and out of ongoing performances, installations + limited capacity experiences at NIAMOS; **in the evening**, join us for a series of short sit-down shows at STUN Studio + Z-arts. **Sample the different — then pay what you decide!**

 *Participating artists subject to change.*